Variant Creutzfeldt Jakob Disease

 |Copyright © Nucleus Medical Media, Inc.|

-- Middle phase—neurological symptoms predominate, such as abnormal gait, problems with coordination, muscle jerks and stiffness, and impaired speech
+- Middle phase—neurological problems, such as problems with walking and coordination, muscle jerks and stiffness, and a hard time speaking

 - Blood tests